 Support if you are experiencing domestic abuse

-If you are looking for help or advice on domestic abuse there are a number of services that can help you:
+If you are looking for help or advice on domestic abuse there are a number of services that can help you if you:

-- if you are looking for advice, support or to discuss your options.
+- are looking for advice, support or to discuss your options.

-- if you are thinking about leaving temporarily or permanently - it is important that you tell someone.
-This could be a trusted friend, family member or employer.
+- are thinking about leaving temporarily or permanently - it is important that you tell someone, this could be a trusted friend, family member or employer.
 The National Domestic Abuse helpline is free and confidential and available 24 hours a day.

-- if you feel you need to get out immediately.
+- feel you need to get out immediately.

-- if you do not want to leave but need to get the abuser removed from your home.
+- do not want to leave but need to get the abuser removed from your home.

-- if you have suffered any injuries, even if they seem slight, seek medical attention.
+- have suffered any injuries, even if they seem slight, seek medical attention.
 You might feel better if you are able to take someone with you for moral support.